cbalantic/cbalantic.github.io/_posts/2022-03-07-Install-BirdNET-Windows-RStudio.md

 # Part 1.
 Installing BirdNET on a Windows machine

 What ultimately worked for me was to activate [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/about).
 I tried several workarounds to avoid using WSL, all resulting in headaches and time wasted.
-You will need admin rights or access to IT staff with rights to activate WSL on your Windows machine.
+You will need admin rights (or access to staff with admin rights) to activate WSL.

 ## 1. Activate WSL
 Go to [How to install Linux WSL2 on Windows 10 and Windows 11](https://www.windowscentral.com/how-install-wsl2-windows-10).
 This link contains the instructions I used to activate WSL a few weeks ago.
-With the rollout of Windows 11, it looks like the contents of the link have already changed slightly, so your process may be a bit different, but the point is just to get WSL activated.
+With the rollout of Windows 11, it looks like the contents of the link have already changed slightly, so your process may be a bit different, but the point is to get WSL activated.
 This step required an IT override on my work machine.

 ## 2. Install an Ubuntu Distribution
 See [Manual installation steps for older versions of WSL](https://docs.microsoft.com/en-us/windows/wsl/install-manual) for more info.
 Since I was installing on a work machine, I did not have access to the Microsoft store, so I made sure to pay attention to the section on "Downloading distributions".
 Based on recommendations from others, I installed Ubuntu.
 I highly recommend reading through that link to get an idea of what you'll be doing.
 I did not need an IT override for this step.

 ### 2.1.
 Download Ubuntu
 The [“Downloading distributions” section](https://docs.microsoft.com/en-us/windows/wsl/install-manual#downloading-distributions) contains options for Ubuntu, Ubuntu 20.04, Ubuntu 20.04 ARM, Ubunto 18.04, 18.04 ARM, and 16.04.
-I found this confusing but after some internet searching, decided on Ubuntu 20.04 and got on with my life.
-I clicked to manually download Ubuntu 20.04.
+After some internet searching, I decided on Ubuntu 20.04 and got on with my life.
+I later realized that [BirdNET-Lite was developed under Ubuntu 18.04](https://github.com/kahst/BirdNET-Lite#setup-ubuntu-1804).
+Luckily, it seems to work great with 20.04 too.

 ### 2.2.
 Add the Ubuntu app

-Open your Windows PowerShell app.
+In the Windows search bar, type "Windows Powershell" and click to open the Windows PowerShell app.
 Figure out where your Ubuntu app bundle has downloaded (probably the Download folder?) and run the following command in Windows PowerShell (replacing it with the name of the distribution file):

 ```r
 Add-AppxPackage .\replace_app_name_here.appxBundle